pedroelbanquero/functional_information_conjecture/README.md

 Maybe if inteligent system cam choose the best codification for each kind of pattern we can encode the information as a layers of functional information and not as the obersver view the information.
 Generating again the observable information from the function .

-## Data as a product of polinomies
+## Data as a product of polinomies function indexed

-- Prime squares mod 6

-As all numbers can be composed by product of primes and p ^ 2 mod 6 = 1

-We can encode any information as a roots of 6 polinomies, first factoring the information data , and converting prime factors to polinomies .

-- ECC

-Another way is to encode the primes as eliptic curve function points who factorize the information .
+Any number can be composed by product of primers, any product of primes can be factorized with eliptic curve method .
+The index in the curve can represent a bigger integer number in each curve function .

+If we can index the moment of the curve instead of the information point this always will be minor than n

 Product of n curves can encode any data.

+For example imagine a number who find the factor at step in the loop less than the factor, allways you can find a curve better than prime indexing .

 ## Data as a final point of a sequence